 and engage in female competition.

-While it hurts all women, it's important to add that by no means does it affect thin women to the same degree.
-Fat women face many more challenges at the hand of weight stigma.
+While it hurts all people, it's important to add that by no means does it affect thin-bodied people to the same degree.
+Fat people, but especially fat women face many more challenges at the hand of weight stigma.

-Those of you reading this who self-identify as a feminist- I hope you also identify as fat positive because it impacts women the most and it is crucial that we stand up for those who are most marginalized in our culture.
+Those of you reading this who self-identify as feminist- I hope you also identify as fat positive because it impacts women the most and it is crucial that we stand up for those who are most marginalized in our culture.

 Eating disorders have the highest death rate of all mental illness, and a large percentage of those deaths are by suicide and I was suicidal for years.